 To receive your free download, join our mailing list and never miss news, tips, promotions or discounts.

-This jewelry designing download is the perfect place to start learning how to make your own jewelry.
+This FREE jewelry design eBook is the ultimate guide to learn how to make your own jewelry.

 Not sure where to start?
 Get the scoop on your basic drawing and design tools.
 Not sure what to sketch?
 Explore form and texture in metal in detail, and learn to take one of your ideas to create multiple variations of your design.
 Delve into the basics like line, shape, texture, and color.
 Explore using gemstones in your design palette and working with vividly colored beads.
 With this helpful and informative guide to bringing your own jewelry-making ideas to life, you’ll soon be creating a wonderful array of ever more pleasing designs of your own.